 Decoding gene regulatory pathways by evolutionary systems biology

-The Yanai Lab will move in 2016 from the Faculty of Biology at the Technion to New York University’s School of Medicine.
-The NYU lab is currently situated in the West Alexandria tower (courtesy of the Institute of Systems Genetics), and we are scheduled to move into the 8th floor of the New Science Building in late 2017.
+The Yanai Lab moved in 2016 from the Faculty of Biology at the Technion to New York University’s School of Medicine.
+The NYU lab is currently situated in the West Alexandria tower (courtesy of the Institute of Systems Genetics), and we are scheduled to move into the 8th floor of the New Science Building in early 2018.

 Some of our interests include:

 - Single-cell transcriptomics.
 Our lab developed CEL-Seq, a popular method for single-cell RNA-Seq that is highly-multiplexed and uses linear amplification by in vitro transcription.
 We have shown that our latest CEL-Seq2 protocol is the most sensitive method for singe-cell transcriptomics.
 We have also adapted this method to capture intracellular bacterial pathogens and have rendered it high-throughput for studying thousands of cells.

 - Gene expression atlas construction.
 We identified the time and germ-layer of expression of all genes throughout the embryonic development of the C. elegans nematode.
 Using this information, we were able to infer the evolutionary history of the endoderm germ layer.
 We are now identifying the expression of all cells throughout C. elegans embryogenesis and have also extended our atlas construction to the mammalian pancreas and melanoma tumors.

 - Evolution of developmental gene expression programs.
 Comparing developmental transcriptome across species, we discovered that developmental milestones punctuate gene expression.
 Recently, we examined the development at the transcriptome level of ten different species, each of a different phylum, and discovered a universal mid-developmental transition.